Here is how net-metering will change if NEPRA's Draft Prosumer Regulations, 2025 get approved - Profit by Pakistan Today

 Smart Metering and Two-Way Energy Flow:

 One of the key provisions in the new regulations is the rollout of smart meters for all prosumers, enabling them to measure two-way energy flow.
 These smart meters will allow consumers to not only consume electricity from the grid but also supply surplus electricity back to the grid.
-The smart meters will measure and record both the consumption and generation of electricity in real-time, ensuring accurate and transparent billing.
+The smart meters will measure and record both the consumption and generation of electricity in real-time, ensuring accurate and transparent billing, replacing the contentious and analog “green meter”, previously issued.

 -